ggouws/HPC_RNAseq/README.md

   ```

   You'll now need to create a new subdirectory in which you will do all your work.
 It is called 'my_project' in the
   commands below, but you are welcome to name it as you see fit.
-You'll then need to create a subdirectory within
+You'll also need to create a subdirectory within
   'my_project', called 'raw_data', to receive your data.
-All other subirectories needed will be created when running
+All other subdirectories needed will be created when running
   the scripts.
 Create this directory structure as follows (using or renaming 'my_project'):

   ```